Getting Started

 - in_progress — Agent is actively working.

-- failed — Agent called
+- verify — Agent called

 Common Workflows